streamnative/examples/cloud/cpp/README.md

 Since 2.1.0 release, Pulsar ships pre-built RPM and Debian packages.
 You can download and install those packages directly.

-More information please reference to [here](https://pulsar.apache.org/docs/en/client-libraries-cpp/#supported-platforms).
+For more information, refer to [here](https://pulsar.apache.org/docs/en/client-libraries-cpp/#supported-platforms).

 ## MacOS